 If BitMEX is found to have been operating unlawfully, in addition to the fines and penalties, the CTFC will also seek to ‘disgorge’ or recoup all of the profits generated by the exchange.
 This is consistent with the general idea that ‘wrongdoers’ should not profit from their unlawful activity.”

 It is important to note that even though Bit MEX’s website clearly states it cannot be used by U.S. persons, regulators require that businesses take active steps to ensure that residents don’t actually use the site.
 Even for gambling websites and ICOs, it is not enough for the business to simply state ‘No US Persons Allowed.’.
-This is commonly used technology, e.g., gambling web sites have browser plugins which check the locale of the user before allowing entry.
+This is commonly used technology, e.g., gambling websites have browser plugins that check the locale of the user before allowing entry.

-Regulatory action could be a game-changer for crypto industry.
+Regulatory action could be a game-changer for the crypto industry.